-As of June 2023, the public involvement efforts are on-going.
-The draft of the Preliminary Engineering Report (PER) is undergoing DTPW and FDOT review.
-The draft of the Project Environmental Impact Report (PEIR) is still under development.

-Next steps will be to complete the public involvement effort, the reports will be finalized, and the PD&E phase will conclude.
-Upon completion of PD&E, the right-of-way acquisition phase for the parcel of the proposed kiss-and-ride will begin.
+In June 2023, the public involvement efforts were conducted.
+The draft of the Preliminary Engineering Report (PER) was reviewed by DTPW and FDOT.
+Project development is expected to complete in 2024.
+Upon completion of PD&E phase, the right-of-way acquisition phase for the parcel of the proposed kiss-and-ride will begin.